oktaytuncay/Kubernetes/kubernetes.md

 > kubectl create -f job-definition.yaml

 Once created, we can use the following command to see the newly created job.
-We now see that the jobs was created and was completed successfully.
+We now see that the jobs were created and completed successfully.

 ```bash
 % kubectl get jobs